A live, interactive workshop to help animal welfare professionals + volunteers tap into Moments of Empathic Delight as a sustainable resource!

 THIS WORKSHOP IS FOR YOU IF...

-• Want to reconnect with joy, meaning, and connection
+- Want to reconnect with joy, meaning, and connection

-• Need to DO self-care, not just learn about it
+- Need to DO self-care, not just learn about it

-• Want to practice self-care that is also community-care
+- Want to practice self-care that is also community-care!

 THIS WORKSHOP IS NOT FOR YOU IF...

-• Have certain psychiatric or medical conditions (including cardiovascular disease, uncontrolled high blood pressure, epilepsy, or bipolar disorder), which make breathwork dangerous, please consult your doctor before registering
+- Have certain psychiatric or medical conditions (including cardiovascular disease, uncontrolled high blood pressure, epilepsy, or bipolar disorder), which make breathwork dangerous, please consult your doctor before registering

-• Hate the idea of talking to other humans (it’s ok to be on the quiet side, but this workshop is, in part, a story-sharing experience)
+- Hate the idea of talking to other humans (it’s ok to be on the quiet side, but this workshop is, in part, a story-sharing experience)

-• Do not work or volunteer with animals
+- Do not work or volunteer with animals

-Important: This is a live experience
+This is a LIVE experience

+This workshop is designed to be experienced in real time, together.
 To create a space where people feel comfortable sharing and connecting, there will be no recording available afterward.

 Please register only if you plan to attend live on May 20.